leogenus/grape-docs/methods.md

 }
 ```

-This method:
-1. Accepts a required integer parameter `id`
-2. Queries the Users table for matching records
+This method demonstrates key concepts from the documentation:

+1. Parameter Definition:
+   - Uses proper parameter structure with `type` and `required` fields
+   - Accepts an `id` parameter of type Integer

+3. Return Type:
-3. Returns the user object as a Custom type
+   - Specifies Custom return type for the user object
+   - Matches the query output configuration

+Note: The `parentId` field is not explicitly mentioned in the provided documentation for individual blocks.
+It's typically used in more complex flow structures to establish parent-child relationships between blocks, but it's not a standard field for basic blocks like QUERY_BLOCK or RETURN_BLOCK.

 ## Best Practices

+1. Parameter Definition
+   - Use clear, descriptive parameter names (e.g., `id`)
-1. Always specify clear parameter names and types
+   - Always specify `type` and `required` status in parameter objects

-2. Use meaningful variable names for query outputs
+2. Block Structure
-3. Ensure proper block connections using `nextId`
+   - Maintain proper block connections via `nextId`
-4. Consider transactional requirements
-5. Validate parameter requirements
+   - End flows with appropriate RETURN_BLOCK
+   - Consider transaction boundaries if needed

+3. Error Handling
+   - Implement proper error handling mechanisms
+   - Use try-catch blocks or error handling blocks as necessary

+4. Performance Considerations
+   - Optimize queries for efficiency
+   - Use appropriate indexing in the database
+   - Consider caching strategies for frequently accessed data